AEMuelbert/climate_data/README.md

 codes to download climate data (temperature and precipitation) and calculate MCWD

 ## 1_environment-import.R
-Import climate data from the online repositories (CRU for mean temperature and terraclimate for max and min temperature and precipitation) for points (latitude and longitude)
+Import climate data from the online repositories (CRU for mean temperature and terraclimate for max temperature, min temperature and precipitation) for points (latitude and longitude)

 ## 2_environment-summary.R
 Uses products generated in '1_environment-import.R' to calculate summary values per year, per month and within censuses from tree inventory plots.